navkrishna21/Home-Automation/README.md

 # Steps

-1. After making all the connections, open the home_automation.ino file in Arduino IDE
+1. After making all the connections, open the home_automation.ino file in Arduino IDE.
 2. Select Arduino board,connect via USB and upload the sketch.
 3. Open the home.html.
 Webpage with following buttons will load: